 Students who participate in athletics are constantly balancing practice, conditioning, travel time to away games, missed classes, and sometimes recovery or therapy resulting from injuries.
 Despite these complicating factors, student-athletes have a unique skill set that they can provide to employers.
 Student-athletes are both achievement-oriented and resilient – when faced with obstacles and challenges, their dedication and work ethic learned through years of playing experiences often helps them to find and identify solutions.

 In addition to being strong team players, student-athletes, in many cases, stand out as strong communicators as well.
 Having worked for a “boss” or a coach, and addressing issues with teammates on and off the field has equipped athletes with the ability to communicate effectively.
 Identifying both your athletic as well as your academic talent as strengths will help you to be successful, giving you the knowledge to leverage your athletic experience and the skills you have developed in a variety of ways to help you prepare for and transition into a successful career.

-Many employers find that hiring student athletes is very wise; however, there is often a disconnect between employer and student perception of these qualifications.
-While students develop a multitude of transferable skills through their athletic experience, many often struggle when it comes to recognizing the value of their time as a student athlete.
-If you are a student athlete preparing to enter the job market, it is important to remember that the skills and values you have gained over a lifetime of competing and mastering a sport is extremely valuable in your search for a career.
-Some of the transferable skills student athletes have developed through athletic participation include:
+Many employers find that hiring student-athletes is very wise; however, there is often a disconnect between employer and student perception of these qualifications.
+While students develop a multitude of transferable skills through their athletic experience, many often struggle when it comes to recognizing the value of their time as a student-athlete.
+If you are a student-athlete preparing to enter the job market, it is important to remember that the skills and values you have gained over a lifetime of competing and mastering a sport are extremely valuable in your search for a career.

 Meeting with a career counselor may be helpful to you for a number of reasons, including: